hdinkel/linuxcommandline/linux_intermediate/commandlinetools.rst

-Note two things here: First, the field separator is not printed, and second, if you want to have space between the output fields, you actually need to separate them by a comma or they will be catenated together...
+Note two things here: First, the field separator is not printed, and second, if you want to have space between the output fields, you actually need to separate them by a comma or they will be concatenated together...

  ::